-- Broad visibility and ML-based attack detection – The foundation for detection and response is rich data.
+- Broad visibility and ML-based attack detection – The foundation for EDR is rich data.
 Look for detection and response tools that collect comprehensive data and provide enterprise-wide visibility.
-Ideal solutions offer a comprehensive set of machine learning and analytics techniques to detect stealthy threats.
+Ideal solutions offer a comprehensive set of machine learning and analytics techniques to detect advanced threats in real time.
 Check out independent tests such as the MITRE ATT&CK Evaluation to assess the breadth and accuracy of detection coverage.

-- Ironclad endpoint threat prevention - The best endpoint detection and response products also include antivirus and endpoint security capabilities to block every stage of attack.
-Evaluate whether endpoint agents can block exploits by technique, block malware files using machine learning, and stop malicious behavior.
-With the best endpoint threat prevention, you can shut down the most evasive attacks, such as the SolarWinds supply-chain attack.
-Review third-party tests like the AV-Comparatives Endpoint Protection and Response (EPR) Test to validate security efficacy.
+- Ironclad endpoint threat prevention – The best EDR security also includes antivirus and endpoint security capabilities to block every stage of attack.
+Evaluate whether endpoint security solutions can block exploits by technique, block malware files using machine learning, and stop malicious behavior.
+With effective endpoint threat prevention, you can shut down the most evasive attacks, such as the SolarWinds supply-chain attack.
+Review third-party tests like the AV-Comparatives Endpoint Protection and Response (EPR) Test to validate that anti-malware solutions are effective.

-- Endpoint protection suite capabilities to reduce your attack surface – Besides blocking attacks, ideal EDR and endpoint security tools should prevent data loss and unauthorized access with features such as host firewall, device control, and disk encryption.
-Look for solutions that offer granular control over USB access and firewall policies.
+- Endpoint protection suite capabilities to reduce your attack surface – Besides blocking attacks and ransomware, ideal endpoint security tools should prevent data loss and unauthorized access with features such as host firewall, device control, and disk encryption.
+Look for EDR solutions that provide granular control over USB access and firewall policies.

-- A single, lightweight agent – Instead of installing bulky agents that continually scan your endpoints for attack signatures, opt for one agent for endpoint threat prevention as well as detection and response.
+- A single, lightweight agent – Instead of installing bulky agents that continually scan your endpoints for attack signatures, opt for one, end-to-end agent for endpoint threat prevention and EDR.

 - Cloud-delivered security – Cloud-based management and deployment not only streamlines operations and eliminates burdensome on-premises servers, it also quickly scales to handle more users and more data.